masterminds-kenya/social_network/DEVELOPEMENT_NOTES.md

 Besides the above options, we need the Chrome browser discoverable in the path (or additional settings for driver below).
 To bring all this together our code needs the following code block example.
 Some online examples use the deprecated `chrome_options` instead of the more up-to-date `options` keyword.
 The 'service_args' setting (expects a list) as well as the settings shown set to None, are only needed if we are setting them to some values.
 The executable_path may be optional if it will be found in the path.
 *It is unclear to me if `binary_location` vs `executable_path` is supposed to point to the chromedriver vs path of running the actual Chrome browser.
 It is not clear to me if we should have only one of these, or both*
+Current guess: 1) `options.binary_location = 'usr/bin/chrome'` when 'usr/bin/chrome' is the path to how to actually open and run the browser.
+2) `executable_path=chromedriver_binary.chromedriver_filename` to point to the chromedriver file location.

 ``` Python
     options.binary_location = chromedriver_binary.chromedriver_filename